nidhi-k3/nidhi-k3.github.io/projects/wavguard.md

 ## What We Built

-As part of a team of 5 in my Product Design class, we designed WavGuard - a live visual feedback system to help beginner wakeboarders learn how to balance on the water.
+In a team of 5, we designed WavGuard: a live visual feedback system to help beginner wakeboarders learn how to balance on the water.
 The product features LED lights for instant pressure feedback and uses both Force-Sensitive Resistors (FSRs) and an IMU to verify proper technique.
 All components are fully padded for comfort, creating a safe and responsive training experience.

 **Technologies:** ESP32, FSR pressure sensors, 6-axis IMU accelerometer, Waterproof WS2812B addressable LED strips, Custom PCB design (functional prototype), C++ (Arduino framework), IP65 waterproof enclosure

-**Timeline:** Fall 2025 | **Team size:** 5 people

 **Role:** Electronics and firmware - Designed sensor integration, implemented ratio-based tilt-pressure logic with training zones, developed LED feedback system, created custom PCB (functional but power issues prevented final integration)